Pennsylvania Survey Guide

 What is the only legally binding way to determine property lines in Pennsylvania?

-A boundary survey performed by a licensed professional land surveyor is the only legally recognized method for establishing property lines in Pennsylvania.
-County GIS maps, tax maps, and online parcel viewers are useful for research but are not legal boundary determinations.
-Only a licensed surveyor can produce a signed and sealed plat that legally documents your property lines.
+A boundary survey performed by a licensed professional land surveyor registered with PELSB is the only legally recognized method for establishing property lines in Pennsylvania.
+Tax maps, parcel viewers, and online records are useful for locating documents, but they produce no legal boundary determination.
+Only a signed and sealed plat from a licensed surveyor does that.

 What should I do if I find an old iron pin or concrete monument on my property?

-Old iron pins and concrete monuments are likely corner markers set by a previous surveyor.
-Do not move or remove them.
-Their location is the physical evidence that a future surveyor will use to reconstruct your boundary.
-If you find a monument you suspect is a corner, make note of its location and mention it when you hire a surveyor.
-Disturbing monuments is a misdemeanor under Pennsylvania law.
+Don't move it.
+Iron pins and concrete monuments set by prior surveyors are the physical evidence a future surveyor needs to reconstruct your boundary.
+Moving or removing a survey monument is a misdemeanor under Pennsylvania law.
+If you find what you think is a corner, note its location and mention it when you hire a surveyor.